charlescshi/mht-categorization/README.md

 ## Data Collection

-Journal data is collected using the [Elsevier API](https://github.com/ElsevierDev/elsapy).
+Journal data is collected using the [Elsevier Scopus API](https://github.com/pybliometrics-dev/pybliometrics).
+The script can be found in [...]().

+Journal articles are automatically downloaded using the scripts found [here]().